6 Traits of a Sheltered Person That Can Undermine Emotional Strength

 4. Challenge Your Fears

-Fear of the unknown is a significant obstacle for sheltered people.
+Fear of the unknown is a significant obstacle for people who are sheltered.
 To overcome this fear, start challenging yourself regularly.
 You don’t have to conquer every fear all at once, but gradually facing your fears will help you gain confidence.
 Whether it’s speaking in public, trying a new activity, or simply being more open-minded, challenging yourself will help you become more adaptable and resilient.

 5. Build a Support System